Tau360/tennis-serve-evaluation/README.md

 ## Implementation Details

+All material is for academic use only.
+Not for commercial use.
+Some of the images/videos are from public sources.

 Implementation is done on Linux.

 Outside of a virtual environment, clone the Pr-VIPE Github repository and install openpifpaf and DTW for Python.